 If the Hallmark Resort doesn’t pique your interest, instead check out Surfsand Resort.

-Getting Around
+Getting Around Cannon Beach

 A walkable town, Cannon Beach doesn’t have much to offer in terms of ride-sharing.
 Sure, you can drive your car and there is plenty of parking located downtown but know that both Uber and Lyft do not operate in Cannon Beach.
 If you’re staying at the Hallmark Resort, parking is included in the room price.
-At the time of writing, I don’t know of any public transportation options available.

-Restaurants and Bars in Downtown Cannon Beach
+The Best Restaurants and Bars in Cannon Beach

 Smokehouse